 Keep your back straight as you do the exercise.
 The round arch of your back will put your spine at risk of damage which is not affordable.
 Make sure not to lean too forward and keep your ears on the same plane as your shoulders so you don’t get a forward-leaning back of your body.

 Moving torso forward:

-While keeping a straight back is essential, keeping your torso in a steady position is also necessary.
-Moving it forward can put you at risk of injury, which is not suitable for your fitness and exercise training.
+While keeping a straight back is essential, keeping your torso steady is also necessary.
+Moving it forward can put you at risk of injury, which is unsuitable for your fitness and training.

 Not using wrist guards: